qwertycoin-org/qwertycoin-zero/README.md

 cd ./qwertycoin-zero
 mkdir ./build
 cd ./build
-cmake ..
+cmake -DBUILD_ALL:BOOL=TRUE ..
 cmake --build . --config Release
 ```
-- If all went well, it will complete successfully, and you will find all your binaries in the `./build/Release` directory.
+- If all went well, it will complete successfully, and you will find all your binaries in the `./build/src` directory.

 #### Windows 10 <a name="build-windows"></a>